Yare-c/Finance/README.md

-The big database with sotck prices of Walmart
+The big database with stock prices of Walmart